 Types of Floorwarming Systems

-There are 3 main types of electric radiant heating (floorwarming) systems; uncoupling membrane cable kits, open weave mats and membrane backed mats.
+There are 3 main types of premium electric radiant heating (floorwarming) systems; uncoupling membrane cable kits, open weave mats and textile backed mats.
 All three systems use specially designed heating cables to generate heat when connected to 120,208 or 240VAC power sources.

-Heatlay utilizes the tried and true dual membrane construction where the heating wire is "sandwiched" between outer textile membrane layers.
+Heatlay utilizes the tried and true dual layer construction where the heating wire is “sandwiched” between outer textile layers.

 Heatlay mats are designed to bottom out on the subfloor, providing a flat surface for tiling whereas other systems may “float” and leave a somewhat uneven surface.

 The textile construction makes it easier for installers to see when they have proper mortar engagement (bonding).
 This bonding concept has been proven out by the fact that the Heatlay mats have been given an “Extra Heavy” rating by the TCNA.

 Heatlay mats use a stainless steel braid over the heating cable and cold lead portions of the mat; it’s more expensive than copper or tinned copper braids but offers excellent resistance to the chemicals in concrete and adds a level of abrasion resistance.

 Heatlay custom mats are built with outputs ranging between 12W/sq.ft – 15W/sq.ft which is equal or better than most systems on the market.